Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected by Ciudad de México.

 Location.
 19° 26.226′ N, 99° 7.889′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Avenida República de Argentina just south of República de Venezuela, on the left when traveling south.
+It is on Avenida República de Argentina just south of República de Venezuela, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: Avenida República de Argentina 29, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Temple of Santa Catalina de Siena (a few steps from this marker); The Former School of Jurisprudence (within shouting distance of this marker); Archaeological Remains at Republica de Argentina Street (within shouting distance of this marker); The Seminary of San Ildefonso (about 90 meters away, measured in a direct line); Doctor Pedro López (about 120 meters away); Juan de Dios Peza (about 150 meters away); José Martí (about 150 meters away); House of Luis de Castilla (about 150 meters away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Temple of Santa Catalina de Siena (a few steps from this marker); The Former School of Jurisprudence (within shouting distance of this marker); Archaeological Remains at Republica de Argentina Street (within shouting distance of this marker); The Seminary of San Ildefonso (about 90 meters away, measured in a direct line); Doctor Pedro López (about 120 meters away); Juan de Dios Peza (about 150 meters away); José Martí (about 150 meters away); House of Luis de Castilla (about 150 meters away).
 Touch for a list and map of all markers in Ciudad de México.